App Version: 6.4

 polaron.de/ImpulseResponses/.
 This is the place

-where we have prepared the above-named IR sets, and where you can also
+where we have prepared the above-named IR sets.
+Before you download a set

-download a set you are offered to view the description file, the comment
+you are offered to view the description file, the comment file and the

-file and the license file of the set.
-When you select a Voxengo set, for
+license file of the set.
+When you select a Voxengo set, for example, the

 When you install many IR sets, the IR table can get quite long.
 The index at the right side helps to speed up the navigation.
 Just tap the name of an IR set to scroll to its impulse responses: